Business Portraits On Social Media

 This can be bad news or good news.

-If you’re a job seeker, a profile photo might work against you.
+If you’re a job seeker, a business portrait included in your resumé might actually work against you.
 The recruiter might be “wasting time” looking at your portrait photo rather than scanning your job qualifications.
-Although, depending on your (lack of) qualifications, maybe this is a good thing? :-)

-If you’re not a job hunter then this is good news.
-This study confirms that having a business portrait is important and it helps connect with people.
+But if you’re not a job hunter, this is good news.
+This study confirms that having a business portrait is important and it helps you connect with people.
 Viewers fully expect a profile portrait and they will always spend a few moments looking at the photo (or at the empty space if there is no picture).

 Not having a profile picture also suggests that the faceless person is trying to hide something or they just couldn’t be bothered.
 Either way, the lack of a profile photo always creates distrust.

-The results of this study emphasize that a profile portrait (or an empty space) is indeed the first impression made on viewers and potential customers.
+The results of this study emphasize that a profile portrait (or an empty space) is indeed the first impression made on viewers.

 So what first impression do you make?
 Sloppy amateur picture?
 Holiday snap?
 Photo of your dog?
 An empty space?
 Or a professional business portrait?

 Put yourself in your customers’ position.
-Which type of photo creates the best and strongest impression about you and your business?
+What type of photo creates the strongest impression of you and your business?